 |INF 385U - Creating and Using Digital Media CollectionsSchool of Information - The University of Texas at Austin

-Topics will include at least some of the following: digitization, workflow, and project management; video encoding for online access and preservation; transcription of audio and video materials; cataloging, indexing, and tagging digital media resources and collections; distribution and access issues; user interface design and usability testing; and other associated topics.
+Topics will include digitization, workflow, and project management; video encoding for online access and preservation; transcription of audio and video materials; cataloging, indexing, and tagging digital media resources and collections; distribution and access issues; and other associated topics.
 Completion of INF 385R "Survey of Digitization" is recommended but not required.

 At the end of this course, students should accomplish the following course objectives:

-There is one required text for this course:
+There are two required texts for this course:

 Morville, Peter.
 (2005).
 Ambient Findability.
 Sebastopol, CA: O'Reilly Media.
 [ISBN: 0596007655]